Bsplv-1/Bsplv-1/README.md

 ### Hi there 👋
 My name is Maria and I'm a QA Engineer with over 6 months of experience.

 This is my GitHub page, and here you can find what I've learned and practiced at software testing courses.
-Feel free to contact me if you are interested and would like me to be part of your development team
+Feel free to contact me if you are interested and would like me to be a part of your development team.

 ### Tools and Languages:
 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)